John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

     [1] 1

-Tom Wenseleers' post also covers using Intel's files directly.
+Tom Wenseleers' post also covers using Intel's latest files directly.
 If that is done, then the 'RhpcBLASctl' package functions still work with the message now changed to 'detected function mkl_domain_set_num_threads':

     # Patched R ver 4.X with files directly from Intel
     > blas_set_num_threads(4)